jyarbrough-hotday/infra-tooling/README.md

     ssh -i "jahn-dt-aws.pem" ubuntu@111.222.333.444
     ```

-# Ansible Playbook - Using Dynamic Inventory
+# Run Ansible Playbook - Using Dynamic Inventory
 1. You may need to adjust ```ec2.py``` python interpreter line
     ```
     #!/usr/local/bin/python3   <-- I did this for macOS
     #!/usr/bin/env python      <-- this is the original values in script
     ```
 1. **THIS IS IMPORTANT, OTHERWISE RISK RUNNING PLAYBOOK ON WRONG HOSTS**.
 Adjust ```ec2.ini``` the filters as required, for example:
    * instance_filters = tag:Name=jahn